The Bridgeview Resource Center was designed and constructed to LEED Silver standards

 The Mechanical system is designed to save energy and provide a healthy environment.

 Encouraging Energy Efficient vehicles by providing reserved parking spots.

 When visiting the Bridgeview Resource Center or using one of our classrooms:

 Carpool, take C-Tran bus, or use energy-efficient vehicles.

 Do not bring disposable containers for drinks, food, or supplies.

-If you are using the kitchen or serving food, use washable plates, cups and utensils (ask us, we have some available), rather than disposable materials.
+If you are using the kitchen or serving food, use washable plates, cups and utensils.

 Buildings have a substantial impact on the health and well-being of people and the planet.
 Buildings use resources, generate waste and are costly to maintain and operate.
 Green building is the practice of designing, constructing and operating buildings to maximize occupant health and productivity, use fewer resources, reduce waste and negative environmental impacts, and decrease life cycle costs.